 And besides, no one can ever win the comparison-with-others game, not even John or Mary.
 There will always be millions superior or inferior to you in some aspects.

-Ruminating on believed personal deficits
+Dwelling on believed personal deficits

-I do not think it is possible that any person is not at peace with their positive qualities.
 Often, the times we struggle with self-acceptance are when our perceived short-comings are highlighted.
 And this will happen quite often in the course of your life.

 If you were to spend time focusing on these incidences and paint over it will a lot of negative energy and emotion in your mind, then it can impact your self-acceptance quite severely.